evandisoft/RedOnion/MunOS/Multithreading.md

 **Immediately after a `sleep` call in Lua, or a `yield` call in ROS, your thread will have at least 100 uninterruptible instructions.**

 What 100 instructions will allow you to do is different for the two engines.
 And you are not expected to know how much script code will translate to 100 instructions.
-However, 100 instructions will _at least_ allow you to do the following:
+However, 100 instructions after a `sleep/yield` will _at least_ allow you to do the following:

 Lua:
 ```